• Skip to main content

 Notes

-• Storage: Wrap tightly in plastic wrap and store at room temperature for up to 3 days or in the freezer for up to 3 months.
+• Storage: Keep muffins in an airtight container at room temperature for 3-4 days or freeze them for up to 3 months.

 Nutrition